10 Health Benefits Of Eating Green Apples During Pregnancy

 1. Low on calories

 You need a lot of calories during pregnancy.
-But green apples contain tons of protein but less amount of calories.
+Green apples contain tons of protein but less calories.
 This can lead to a feeling of satiety.
 Without adequate appetite, you can suffer from fatigue.
-So, don’t just depend on green apples.
-Include calorie rich foods along with it to get complete nutrition.
+So, don’t just depend on green apples as they may fail to provide enough energy for pregnant women.
+Include calorie-rich foods along with it to get complete nutrition.

 2. Can cause weight loss